Quick Answer

 The method that stops sliding

-- Light dusting of translucent powder in the T-zone (optional, but amazing if you're oily)
+2. Optional: light dusting of translucent powder in the T-zone before foundation (especially if you're very oily)

-- Foundation in thin layers (press, don't swipe)
+3. Foundation in thin layers — press, don't swipe

-For touch ups: blot first, then powder.
-Blotting tissues remove sweat and oil without adding layers.
-This prevents caking.
+For touch ups: blot first with tissue or blotting paper, then powder.
+Blotting removes the sweat and oil so you're not pressing them back in.
+This is what prevents caking.

 Step 5: Setting spray (the seal)

-- Urban Decay All Nighter is an industry standard for heat.
+• Urban Decay All Nighter — industry standard for heat, strong hold

-- Charlotte Tilbury Airbrush Flawless Setting Spray is another strong option for humid conditions.
+• Charlotte Tilbury Airbrush Flawless Setting Spray — another solid option for humid conditions

 Step 6: Eyes that don't smudge (waterproof mascara + long-wear liner)